 with David F. Hendry, 2013, Earth System Dynamics, 4, 375-384, doi:10.5194/esd-4-375-2013.

-Discussion Papers and Further Papers in Progress (please email for availability)
+Working Papers and In-Progress (please email for availability)

 Code to implement the test: isattest function in the latest version of our R package gets